Medically reviewed by Drugs.com. Last updated on Sep 1, 2020.

 1% to 10%:

-Endocrine & metabolic: Adrenocortical insufficiency (4%), hpa-axis suppression, hypercorticism
+Endocrine & metabolic: Adrenocortical insufficiency (4%), hpa-axis suppression, hypercortisolism

 Gastrointestinal: Nausea (2%)

-<1% (Limited to important or life-threatening): Acne vulgaris, adrenal cortex hypofunction, agitation, allergic dermatitis, anaphylaxis, anxiety, depression, diarrhea, dizziness, drowsiness, dysphoria, emotional lability, fever, hyperacidity (peptic ulcer), hyperglycemia, hypertension, insomnia, pancreatitis, peripheral edema, pseudotumor cerebri, skin rash
+<1%, postmarketing, and/or case reports: Acne vulgaris, adrenal cortex hypofunction, agitation, allergic dermatitis, anaphylaxis, anxiety, depression, diarrhea, dizziness, drowsiness, dysphoria, emotional lability, exacerbation of diabetes mellitus, fever, flatulence, hyperacidity (peptic ulcer), hyperglycemia, hypertension, insomnia, maculopapular rash, pancreatitis, peripheral edema, pruritus, pseudotumor cerebri, skin rash, sleep disorder, urticaria

 Concerns related to adverse effects: